 Finding the perfect bed is sometimes hard than you think.
 With so many options available, how do you know what to look for and what is good?
 Needs can change in what you look for pending your life stage, health and preference for sleep.
 For example, firmer beds are better for those who are back sleepers.
 However, should a back sleeper get pregnant and need to sleep on their side, a softer mattress would be required.
 Sleep quality is an issue that affects most at some point, and choosing a bed is a process in itself.
 We caught up with one of the founders of Australian bed specialists, Sleeping Duck, Winston Wijeyerante for him to give us his top tips for choosing a mattress.

 As one of the founders of Sleeping Duck, the business is revolutionising the way people buy mattresses.
-Beginning with an idea stemming from their own individual frustrations with traditional retail mattress outlets, Winston and his co-founder Selvam Sinnappan have re-engineered the mattress structure and streamlined how people choose the bed that is right for them.
+Beginning with an idea stemming from their own individual frustrations with traditional retail mattress outlets, Winston and his co-founder Selvam Sinnappan have re-engineered the mattress structure and streamlined how people choose the bed that is right for them; so that they could donate bed that they currently use and switch to the new improved ones.

 Evaluate your support needs